Fedorov-Artem/kaggle_OTTO/README.md

 ## Summary and what could have been done better
 I started working on the project about a month after the competition was launched and still managed to get into top 3% participants, well in the middle of the silver zone.
 That should be considered to be a fairly good result.
 After the competition, I've read all the posts of top teams members and understood that all of them used servers with way more RAM and GPU available.
 I worked solo and lost a competition to people who mostly worked in teams and had way more computational resourse.
 If all the time I spent trying to fit all the data into available memory could be spent on running additional experiments, I would have been be able to produce a better result.

-Having said that, no doubt that even with the resourse available I could have done better.
+After the competition end with all the stories of top teams being published, it is easy to say what can be improved.
+Top teams used much more features and much more different co-visitation matrixes, including really original ones, like a matrix that only counts first few aids in session, a matrix that counts last week's results, matrixes that separately count events before/after 2 PM.
+No doubt that even with the resourse available I could have done better.
 I had enough memory to add much more features for carts and orders models.
 I could have run more notebooks in parallel and tried even more features, more types of co-visitation matrixes, more versions of w2vec models.
 I could have improved my carts and orders models by using some features I've only used for clicks model.
 For example, I haven't even tried features built for exact last aid in session for carts and orders models, and I haven't tried features built with any of click2click models for carts/orders.
 Then, there were several bugs in code that also a bit decreased the result.
-Then, there were all sorts of original co-visitation matrixes used by top teams, like a matrix that only counts first few aids in session, a matrix that counts last week's results, matrixes that separately count events before/after 2 PM.
-If I had a bit more time to think, probably I could have come to some of this ideas.
-Probably one of my mistakes was always trying to add additional counts instead of thinking about additional types of co-visitation matrixes.
+But with all these little improvements, I would get a higher position, but wouldn't get to the very top.

 ## March 2023 upload to github.
 In March 2023, about a month after the competition, I decided to review the code, add some comments, delete commented unused code and upload the notebooks to github.
-At this point further improving recommendations was not my goal anymore.
+At this point further improving the score was not my goal anymore.
 But while adding comments and reviewing the code I couldn't help making some changes.
 I fixed a few bugs, moved addidional fucntions to otto_common notebook, created a separate notebook with functions common to feature engineering, checked for ways to speed up the word2vec feature notebook, removed a few features that actually decreased model's performance, e.t.c.
 As a result not just the code became shorter and clearer, but also the result have improved.
+After implementing those changes, best cross-validation results improved to 54.71% for clicks, 42.21% for carts and 65.87% for orders.